ibrahimbutt/direwolf-arch-rice/README.md

 ### Getting Started

 Firstly, you need to install Arch.
 If you're doing the manual installation, the Arch guide will walk you through formatting your USB.
-For those using Arch-Anywhere, see below on how to make a bootable USB depending on the OS you are currently using.
+For those using Anarchy Linux, see below on how to make a bootable USB depending on the OS you are currently using.

 #### Windows